Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/barrier-active-player-not-unlocked.md

 # Name: Barrier active, player has world not unlocked

 Number: U.barrier.2
-Version: V0.3, 2022-08-09, split up test case
+Version: V0.4, 2022-08-10, add one step to procedure
-Author: Florian Wüst
+Author: Florian Wüst, Michael Linder
 Tester: -

 ## Description

-This use case verifies that a barrier is placed if the destination world is set as active by the lecturer, but the player has not yes unlocked it.
+This use case verifies that a barrier is placed if the destination world is set as active by the lecturer, but the player has not yet unlocked it.

 ## Precondition